BonneGueule line: our two Albini shirts in micro-seersucker and cotton twill

 A beautiful cotton/linen blend for a very soft seersucker...

-...and a pretty, ultra-light cotton twill!
-It's not as solid blue as this photo might suggest, you'll see...
+...and a nice ultra light cotton twill!
+It's not as plain blue as this photo might suggest, you'll see...

 Our Albini cotton/linen micro-seersucker shirt

-First of all, a little historical reminder is in order: seersucker is a fabric that comes to us from India and whose local name was “shir-o-shakar”, which literally means “milk and sugar” .
+First of all, a little historical reminder is necessary: seersucker is a fabric that comes to us from India and whose local name was "shir-o-shakar", which literally means "milk and sugar". .

-In the 18th century, the British colonists stationed there fell in love with this elegant and subtly embossed material .
-Later, they brought it back to their island and anglicized its name to what we know today: “seersucker”.
+In the 18th century, British settlers stationed there fell in love with this elegant and subtly embossed material .
+Later, they brought it back to their island and anglicized its name to the one we know today: "seersucker".

-At BonneGueule too, we wanted to pay homage to this inherently summery material...
+At BonneGueule too, we wanted to pay tribute to this quintessentially summery material...

-Here we find certain "Congressmen" perpetuating the tradition of "Seersucker Thursday", inaugurated in 1996 by Senator Trent Lott.
+Here we find some "Congressmen" perpetuating the tradition of "Seersucker Thursday", inaugurated in 1996 by Senator Trent Lott.

-Well, I have to tell you straight away: I wasn't a big fan of this fabric in the first place!
-In fact, I've never been keen on seersucker blazers, so I've never really focused on shirts in this material.
+Well, I have to tell you right away: I wasn't a big fan of this fabric to begin with!
+In fact, I've never been a fan of seersucker blazers, so I've never really looked into shirts in this material.

-Above all, it was the size of the embossing that bothered me... which is rather paradoxical considering that I love very textured fabrics.
-It's all the more a shame since seersucker, as we will see, has real technical interest.
+Above all, it was the size of the embossing that bothered me... which is rather paradoxical knowing that I love very textured fabrics.
+It's all the more unfortunate since seersucker, as we will see, has a real technical interest.

-Despite this a priori reluctance, I completely fell in love when I saw this micro-seersucker from Albini.
-The genius of the Italian weaver was to make a seersucker that does not appear to be one .
-How ?
-Quite simply by reducing embossing as much as possible, hence the word “micro” in the designation of the material.
+Despite this initial reluctance, I was completely charmed when I saw this micro-seersucker from Albini.
+The genius of the Italian weaver was to make a seersucker that doesn't look like one .
+How?
+Simply by reducing the embossing as much as possible, hence the word "micro" in the material's designation.

-Although the embossing is palpable and pleasant to the touch, it is difficult to discern it with the naked eye.
+While the embossing is palpable and pleasant to the touch, it is difficult to discern with the naked eye.

-Unlike the embossed effect of the shirt, Albini's immense know-how is very visible here, both from a technical and aesthetic point of view.
-They managed to make a seersucker with a very subtle grain, which gives a piece with a strong personality and a very marked identity .
+Unlike the waffle effect of the shirt, Albini's immense know-how is very visible here, both from a technical and aesthetic point of view.
+They have managed to make a seersucker whose grain is very subtle, which gives a piece with a strong personality and a very marked identity .

-On the left, the fineness of our micro-seersucker clearly contrasts with a classic seersucker (right).
+On the left, the fineness of our micro-seersucker clearly contrasts with a classic seersucker (on the right).

 In addition, it is a cotton (62%) / linen (38%) blend .
-Unlike the vast majority of seersuckers (100% cotton), we have chosen a rare alloy which gives the material a special touch.
-More irregular, richer, it clearly gives an extra soul to this piece.
+Unlike the vast majority of seersuckers (100% cotton), we have chosen a rare alloy that gives the material a special feel.
+More irregular, richer, it clearly gives this piece an extra soul.

 Even among the cacti...

-As I said, the seersucker effect is very subtle, giving the shirt a light, dry texture.
-So, it is perfect for summer since air can easily circulate between your skin and your shirt.
+As I said, the seersucker effect is very subtle, which gives the shirt a light and dry texture.
+Therefore, it is perfect for summer since air can easily circulate between your skin and your shirt.

-Yes, it is the embossing of the fabric which “moves” the material away from the skin and which allows the air (and therefore the heat) to escape more freely.
+Yes, it is the embossing of the fabric that "pushes" the material away from the skin and allows air (and therefore heat) to escape more freely.

 Finally, we have on our shoulders a shirt that is much more "airy" than a classic poplin which would stick to our sides at the slightest jump in the thermometer.